• Skip to primary navigation

 • Use a metal pan for this blondie recipe.
 Using a glass pan may alter the outcome.

-• Store in a sealed bag or container for up to 5 days.
+• Store in a sealed bag or container for up to 4 days.
 Freeze for longer storage,

 • Try this recipe with mix-ins like chopped nuts, chocolate chips, or toffee bits.

-• best-gooey-rice-m&m-krispie-treat-featured.
+• mini-chocolate-cupcakes-featured.

-• nutter-butter-brownies-featured.
+• whipped-chocolate-ganache-featured.

 Reader Interactions